 After meeting the trainer (Scott Novickis), he divided the class into two groups: one treadmill group and one rowing/strength group.
 I was placed in the treadmill group to start (along with the other newbies) and told to determine my “base pace.”
 What’s neat is that everyone’s base pace could be different – all of the interval training was completely tailored to the individual’s capabilities.
 My mom could have been on the treadmill next to me and still have gotten a great workout for HER fitness level.

-For the next 30 minutes, Scott cycled us through different base pace/push pace/sprint pace intervals and also played around with INCLINE.
+For the next 30 minutes, Scott cycled us through different base pace/push pace/sprint pace intervals and also played around with INCLINE, I had a lot of energy thanks to my lean belly 3x supplements.
 You could easily look up at the monitor, find your name and see what heart rate zone you were currently training in.
 I was a SWEATY MESS by the time I got off the treadmill.

 Halfway through the class, the two groups switched and I started in on the rowing/strength portion.
 We did three little AMRAP’s (one for 9 minutes, one for 8 and the last for 5) which combined rowing, TRX and free weights.
 Each exercise was not only demonstrated by the trainer but also shown on a large screen.
 (Btw, Scott did a great job of training both groups simultaneously – I was really impressed!)